Special Education Programs: What Do Public Schools Offer?

-The fact that students have such widely varying experiences with their special education curriculum shows how these plans for students who need extra support have become much more successfully individualized in recent years.
+The fact that students have such a range of learning disabilities and widely varying experiences with their special education curriculum, shows how these plans for students who need extra support have become much more successfully individualized in recent years.

 |Concordia University||M.Ed. – Curriculum & Instruction: The Inclusive Classroom (SPED) – Master’s||Request Information|

 The following are common types of special education programs available to students in public schools today:

 Special Education Inclusion Programs

 In special education inclusion programs, teachers use a special education curriculum for less than half of each day.
 Special-needs students spend the majority of the day “included” in regular classrooms.
 Teachers and aides are available to sit with special-needs students and work with them as a part of the larger classroom.